Ankle Brachial Index (ABI)

 How It Works

-The whole ankle-brachial index testing procedure is quick, painless, and non-invasive, lasting only about 30 to 60 minutes.
+The ankle-brachial index testing procedure is quick, painless, and non-invasive, lasting only about 30 to 60 minutes.
 During the test, a technician will compare blood pressure measured at your arm with blood pressure measured at your ankle.
 If a low ankle-brachial index number is found, you may have narrowing or blocked arteries in the leg.
 The test can also be used to determine the severity of artery blockage while walking.

 Test Results